pgpartman/pg_partman/doc/pg_partman_5.0.0_upgrade.md

             partman_test.time_taptest_table_p20230508 FOR VALUES FROM ('2023-05-08 00:00:00-04') TO ('2023-05-15 00:00:00-04'),
             partman_test.time_taptest_table_default DEFAULT
 ```
 You can see that maintenance has created new partitions with our new naming pattern without any issues.
-You make get one or more depending on the state of your child tables at the time this is run
+You may get one or more depending on the state of your child tables at the time this is run

 If all is well, you can return your `premake` and `infinite_time_partitions` values back to their previous values if needed.